Cool Cities Lab

 Cautions

 Modeled shade structure data is only as strong as its supporting layers.
-While our input datasets are robust, they are not completely accurate in terms of the placement and height of urban features like buildings and trees.
-The pedestrian area data is suitable for guiding assessments of heat and the potential for creating interventions, but is not intended to serve as a tool for building specific shade structures
+Our input datasets might not be completely accurate in terms of the location and height of urban features like buildings and trees.
+The pedestrian area data is suitable for guiding assessments of heat and the potential for creating interventions, but is not intended to serve as a tool for building specific shade structures.

 License